InternetFreedomFoundation/archive/content/amod.md

 +++
-author = "Karthik"
+author = 'Karthik'
 date = 2020-02-14T10:02:40Z
-description = ""
+description = ''
 draft = false
-slug = "amod"
+slug = 'amod'
-summary = "Amod Malviya is matching donations until the end of March, 2020 upto Rs.
-300,000" title = "Budget for Internet Freedom this March with a 1:1 Matching Fundraiser!"
+summary = 'Amod Malviya is matching donations until the end of March, 2020 upto Rs.
+300,000' title = 'Budget for Internet Freedom this March with a 1:1 Matching Fundraiser!'

 +++